Commencement Information for Graduates

 Please note that the commencement ceremony is separate from the actual degree certification and conferral.
 Participation in a commencement ceremony and/or inclusion in the commencement program does not indicate official graduation or degree conferral.

-- A graduation confirmation letter along with the Fall 2014 Commencement RSVP Form and Graduate Student Survey will be mailed to your address on file the week of October 27, 2014.
+A graduation confirmation letter along with the Spring 2015 Commencement RSVP Form and Graduate Student Survey will be mailed to your address on file the week of March 23, 2015.

-- Submit the Fall 2014 Commencement RSVP Form and Graduate Student Survey to the Academic Advising Office (C236) by November 13, 2014 to confirm your participation in the Oahu or Neighbor Island ceremony. **Neighbor Island ceremonies are ONCE a year, at conclusion of spring semester.
+- Submit the Spring 2015 Commencement RSVP Form and Graduate Student Survey to the Academic Advising Office (C236) by April 9, 2015 to confirm your participation in the O`ahu or Neighbor Island ceremony. **Neighbor Island ceremonies are ONCE a year, at conclusion of spring semester.

 - To ensure proper pronunciation of your name, please review the Pronunciation Instructions and provide the proper phonetic spelling for your name.

 - Candidates needing disability accommodations, please include the information in your Commencement RSVP.

 Friday May 8, 2015 from 3:30 – 5:00 pm in Room C225.

 - All participants are STRONGLY encouraged to attend.